 - Slack, in some ways, pioneered a hybrid of this by, at least for quite a while, only charging you for the seats you actually used.

 Maybe in the 2020s, it’s time to stand behind our products more and just let every customer cancel whenever they want.
 For any or no reason:

 - First, if the customer is unhappy and isn’t going to renew, in the long run, it doesn’t matter if they cancel on month 4 or simply don’t renew on month 12.
 They won’t be part of your long-term revenue base either way.

 - Second, SaaS buyers are all veterans now.
 It’s time to start letting them buy the way they want to buy.
 There aren’t many customers left who are new to any segment of SaaS, let alone SaaS itself.
 If they want to buy annually, great.
 If they want to buy quarterly, terrific.
 If they prefer utility pricing, maybe that’s the way there.
 If they want to pay with Bitcoin, maybe just let them.
 A little more on that here.

-- Third, we’ve all figured out that having sales processes that in the end close customers that don’t “stick” is a net negative.
-Having even 5% of your customers be sold products that simply don’t work for them not only drags down your NPS, it creates huge stresses on customer sucess, support, etc. It also creates drama for the sales team, too, if you have to deal with clawbacks and other related issues.
+- Third, we’ve all figured out that having sales processes that, in the end, close customers that don’t “stick” is a net negative.
+Having even 5% of your customers be sold products that simply don’t work for them not only drags down your NPS, it creates huge stresses on customer success, support, etc. It also creates drama for the sales team, too, if you have to deal with clawbacks and other related issues.
 These mis-sold customers are incredibly distracting to the organization.

 In the long run, in SaaS, any customer that churns was never really a customer at all — unless you get them back later.